Ready to hit the road? These 8 bags are perfect for weekend getaways, road trips, and summer adventures

 Whether you’re still just fantasizing about your first post-vaccine getaway or already making your packing list, a new piece of luggage is a great way to start off your next trip on the right foot.

-Great luggage can make the transit part of your travel plans ho more smoothly, while also coloring your entire vacation experience.
+Great luggage can make the transit part of your travel plans go more smoothly, while also coloring your entire vacation experience.
 Did you have the space to pack everything you needed—or did you have to pick some favorite children?
 Are your clothes now wrinkled and sad after a few hours in the cargo?
 Are your walking shoes touching your undergarments in a way that will haunt you all week?
 And do you have enough space for all those new trinkets you picked up along the way?

 Travel can be stressful enough and your luggage should be doing the heavy lifting it was designed to do.
 Here are our favorite luggage and carry-on picks to alleviate those woes and send you packing.

 Rimowa is best known for its iconic industrious aluminum roller bags, but the brand layers just as much thoughtful design into other categories.
 The Never Still backpack joined the lineup early this year, alongside a functional, flexible collection of luxury soft luggage.
-Water-repellant, generously sized, and with winks to Rimowa’s classic design (metal pocket covers mimic the aluminum luggage’s grooved fronts), the Never Still Backpack can go from Capri to the corporate office with ease.
+Water-repellent, generously sized, and with winks to Rimowa’s classic design (metal pocket covers mimic the aluminum luggage’s grooved fronts), the Never Still Backpack can go from Capri to the corporate office with ease.

 The Aviator Carry-On from eco-minded luggage brand Paravel looks retro but it has modern features.
 The lightweight rolling bag is made with recycled vegan materials, and the brand vows to offset each product’s production cycle emissions—as well as its first trip away with you.